HarryR/cmd.exe/NOTES.md

  * ShellExecute / DuplicateHandle / CreateProcess / GetExitCodeProcess / TerminateProcess / CloseHandle - process lifecycle, pipes, redirection, general shell stuff
  * GetEnvironmentStrings -
  * FormatMessage - No POSIX equivalent... must be emulated
- * Console, DOS vs NT vs Win95 vs Sanity. - Can be mostly emulated with readline, ncurses, termcap
+ * Console, DOS vs NT vs Win95 vs Sanity. - Can be mostly emulated with readline, ncurses, termcap - reading line at a time vs char at a time vs N-sized buf at a time

 ## Cruft Removed